The VU Automatic External Defibrillator (AED) Program

 Start-up costs for a new AED unit, including the unit itself and associated costs such as signage and installation, are approximately $2,500, plus additional annual costs.
 The purchasing department is responsible for all initial and ongoing costs associated with their AED units.

-If your department is interested in purchasing an AED, contact the AED Coordinator, Jessamyn Davis, by email at email@example.com.
-After determining your needs, the AED Coordinator will work with your department and Vanderbilt's AED management company (Premedics) to complete the order process.
+If your department is interested in purchasing an AED, contact the AED Coordinator, Jessamyn Davis, by email at firstname.lastname@example.org.
+After determining your needs, we will work with your department and Vanderbilt's AED management company (Premedics) to complete the order process.
 All AED purchases must be approved by the AED Coordinator.

 Vanderbilt University Medical Center's AED Program

 Vanderbilt University Medical Center manages AEDs at all VUMC campus locations.
 For more information about the VUMC AED program, VUMC personnel should refer to VUMC Policy 10-10.33: Automated External Defibrillator (AED) and Manual Defibrillator Purchase, Installation, Inspection, Maintenance and Training.

 Get Training in CPR and the use of AEDs